DIAGNijmegen/website-content/content/pages/projects/ai-brachial-plexus-segmentation.md

 ## Aim
 In this study we will attempt to create a dataset of ultrasound images depicting the brachial plexus and use this dataset to train an U-net model in order to identify the region of interest in these images, which may potentially be used in clinical practise.

-Primary Objective
+Primary objective:
- - Construct a dataset of ultrasound images depicting the brachial plexus with manual image segmentation
+1. Construct a dataset of ultrasound images depicting the brachial plexus with manual image segmentation

-Secondary Objective(s)
+Secondary objective(s):
- - Train an U-net deep learning model using the dataset and teach it to properly identify the brachial plexus
+1. Train an U-net deep learning model using the dataset and teach it to properly identify the brachial plexus